-Employer-based TDM strategies will be a high priority for the region, in particular to target the growing percentage of Jackson Hole workers who live outside the valley and commute fairly long distances.
+Employer-based TDM strategies will be a high priority for the region, in particular to target the ~~approximately 23% of Teton County growing percentage of Jackson Hole~~ workers who live outside the ~~county valley~~ and commute fairly long distances.
 As large employers, Teton County and the Town of Jackson will directly participate in the program to showcase their support.
 Employers will be encouraged to adopt the following TDM Strategies: